Johnny Pacheco: Fania All-Stars

-Pacheco y su Tumbao Añejo
+Pacheco Y Su Tumbao Añejo

-In 1974, Pacheco replaced El Conde (who went on a successful solo career) with Héctor Casanova and renamed his band Pacheco y su Tumbao Añejo ("Pacheco and his old tumbao", as opposed to his previous band "the new tumbao").
-They released El maestro in 1975 and El artista in 1977.
+In 1974, Pacheco replaced El Conde (who went on a successful solo career) with Héctor Casanova and renamed his band Pacheco Y Su Tumbao Añejo ("Pacheco and his old tumbao", as opposed to his previous band "the new tumbao").
+They released El Maestro in 1975 and The Artist in 1977.
 However, Pacheco's focus during the 1970s, apart from the All-Stars, was a series of collaborative albums between members of the label, including himself.
-He collaborated with Celia Cruz, Justo Betancourt, Papo Lucca, Pupi Legarreta, Luis "Melón" Silva, Celio González and José Fajardo, among others.
-With Héctor Casanova he released another album, Los amigos, in 1979.
-After his various reunion albums with El Conde, including the Nuevo Tumbao 25th anniversary album Celebration, Pacheco released ¡Sima! in 1993, his last studio album.
+He collaborated with Celia Cruz, Justo Betancourt, Papo Lucca, Pupi Legarreta, José Fajardo, Luis "Melón" Silva, and Celio González among others.
+With Héctor Casanova he released another album, Los Amigos, in 1979.
+After his various reunion albums with El Conde, including the 25th anniversary Nuevo Tumbao reunion album, Celebración (1989), Pacheco released ¡Sima! in 1993, his last studio album.